How to do your Pelvic Floor or Kegel exercises correctly

 So no breath holding, butt squeezing or face grimacing!

-Practice next time you are talking to someone and see if you can keep a conversation flowing whilst simultaneously practicing your Kegel contractions.. without them knowing!
+Practice next time you are talking to someone and see if you can keep a conversation flowing whilst simultaneously practicing these Kegel contractions.. without them knowing!

 How’s that for multitasking?